Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 This page describes the special features of Farro and Haute blog posts.
 For information about styling the Blog Page thumbnail grid, visit Blog Pages.

 Tip: To see most of Site Styles tweaks mentioned on this page, open an individual blog post, not the blog landing page.

 The post title displays at the top of blog posts, along with up to four metadata elements (categories, author, date, location, tags, or comments).

-Adjust how they display with the Style Editor.
+Adjust how they display with Site Styles.